elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

 ---
 ## Creating the "Hello World" App

-* The last step is to convert the `webserver-cluster` module into a hello-world-app module that can deploy a “Hello, World” app using the `asg-rolling-deploy` and `alb` modules
+* The last step is to convert the `webserver-cluster` module into a hello-world-app module that can deploy a "Hello, World" app using the `asg-rolling-deploy` and `alb` modules

 * The resources left in `module/services/hello-world-app/main.tf` are:
     * `template_file` (for User Data)